feast: Importance of the True Gospel

 But THE APOSTASY is going to be different!

-Now, if what we've gone through the past 13 years is not THE APOSTASY, then I shudder to think what lies in the future!
+Now, if what we have gone through the past 13 years is not the apostacy, then I shudder to think what lies in the future!
 Because, what came out of Pasadena in the late 80s and early 90s was slick!
 And, it was (is) destructive.
 Upwards of 100,000 people—baptized members of the church of God were around when Mr. Armstrong died.
 Today if you take the groups' figures of attendance and add them all together, it is tough to come up with half that number.
 Even the big groups say that they have about 7000 people, or maybe 10,000, maybe 12,000; but there are a lot of groups like what is here with 400, or 600.
 Some might be only 50 or 60 gathering around one minister, and who knows how many are just sitting in their living rooms not being counted at all.
 Half of our brethren have, in effect, fallen off the face of the earth.

 Things keep happening to split us up into little bits and pieces all over this world.